Determinations of angular stiffness in rotational optical tweezers: Passive Methods for Angular Stiffness Determination

 that can be maximised with respect to $\chi$.
-Taking $\pdv{L}{\chi}=0$, gives a closed form-estimator\del{If the likelihood is Gaussian, the maximum of this function is the most likely fit of the model.
-Maximisation of the likelihood function with respect to $\chi$ such that $\pdv{L}{\chi}=0$, gives a closed‑form estimator,}
+Taking $\pdv{L}{\chi}=0$, gives a closed form-estimator of

-for the angular trap stiffness. \del{Note that the initial variation in Eq.~\ref{eqn:mle_variation} assumes $\overline{T_\mathrm{pol}}=\overline{\phi}=0$.} \add{Interestingly, this approach can be modified to estimate the conversion factor from detector $D_0$ in Fig.~\ref{fig:exp_introduction} to the optical trapping power if $\chi$ is already known \citep{watson_rotational_2022}.}
+for the angular trap stiffness.
+Similar to the equipartition method, this formulation using the maximum likelihood estimation is independence of the probe size and the fluid properties, provided the expected linear dynamics hold true.
+Interestingly, this approach can be modified to estimate the conversion factor from detector $D_0$ in Fig.~\ref{fig:exp_introduction} to the optical trapping power if $\chi$ is already known \citep{watson_rotational_2022}.

 Fig.~\ref{fig:stochastic_analysis}F shows a scattering plot of the measured torque and angular displacements with slopes calculated using Eq.~\ref{eqn:chi_mle}.
 The fluctuations from the detection scheme, that is $\mathcal{N}(0,\mu^2)$, cause the data points to spread away from the lines.